OctopusDeploy/blog/blog/2017-05/octopuses.md

 To solve the identity and access control problem you could use one of our federated [authentication providers](https://octopus.com/docs/administration/authentication-providers) to enable single-sign on (SSO), but managing the rights each user is granted on your Octopus servers can be painful.

-You can share data betwen Octopus servers using [data migration](https://octopus.com/docs/administration/data-migration), but this is complex and there is no good way to handle conflicts.
+You can share data between Octopus servers using [data migration](https://octopus.com/docs/administration/data-migration), but this is complex and there is no good way to handle conflicts.

 Finally, regarding Octopus upgrades, you might have some teams who want to stay on a specific version during a period of stability, and other teams who want to install a newer version in order to access a new feature or bug fix.
 Some customers like Accenture have gone to the lengths of [using Octopus to manage Octopus](https://channel9.msdn.com/Shows/ANZMVP/Updating-Octopus-Deploy-at-Accenture-with-Jim-Szubryt-and-Damian-Brady) which is cool, but a lot of extra work.